markintela/nugetversionsmanager/README.md

 * 0.1
     * Initial Release

+## Project Development Cronogram

+* May 2023 - Create Solution
+* May 2023 - Developer a minimal API (Model, Repositories, Controllers)
+* May 2023 - Create Logs with SEQ
+* May 2023 - Adjustment of views and relashionships
+* June 2023 - Check endpoints

 ## License

 This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details